Convocation

 Office: Backstage von der Mehden Recital Hall; ext: 6-3728; louis.hanzlik@uconn.edu

-Attendance of a music department concert outside your performance medium area (i.e., attending a brass recital if you are a singer, jazz concert if you are a violinist, etc.) will equal attendance at one convocation.
-You must bring us a program signed by a faculty member to receive convocation credit or send a picture of yourself at the performance to music@uconn.edu.
-When master classes occur outside of the regular convocation schedule, you may attend these and substitute them for attendance at convocation, but only for master classes outside your performance area.
+Attendance of a music department concert outside your performance medium area (i.e., attending a brass recital if you are a singer, jazz concert if you are a violinist, etc.) will equal participation at one Convocation.
+You must bring us a program signed by a faculty member to receive Convocation credit or send a picture of yourself at the performance to music@uconn.edu.
+When master classes occur outside of the regular Convocation schedule, you may attend these and substitute them for participation at Convocation, but only for master classes outside your performance area.
 You must present the Program Assistant with a copy of the master class program signed by a faculty member to confirm your attendance or send a picture of yourself at the performance to music@uconn.edu.

 Undergraduate Performance Requirement